CA Mattress Take Back Law - Free Mattress Collection

 |15164 Anacapa Rd., Victorville||17000 Abbey Ln., Victorville|

 FREE Drop-off disposal of mattresses & box springs is available for ALL Victor Valley residents at the Victorville Recycling Drop-off Center and the Victor Valley Materials Recovery Facility.
 (See above for locations and hours.)
-Free drop-off is limited to king, queen, full, and twin mattresses and box springs.
+Free drop-off is limited to king, queen, full, and twin mattresses and box springs as well as futons.

 Mattress Disposal For Business

-Businesses and other entities that have used mattresses and box springs (such as hotels, universities, hospitals, etc.) may drop off their mattresses and box springs for disposal and recycling at the Victor Valley Materials Recovery Facility at 17000 Abbey Ln. in Victorville for a $5 per unit handling fee.
-Limited to king, queen, full, and twin mattresses and box springs ONLY.
-As of January 2, 2020, futon mattresses will also be accepted.
+Businesses and other entities that have used mattresses and box springs (such as hotels, universities, hospitals, etc.) may drop off their mattresses and box springs for disposal and recycling at the Victor Valley Materials Recovery Facility at 17000 Abbey Ln. in Victorville for a $10 per unit handling fee.
+Limited to king, queen, full, and twin mattresses and box springs as well as futons.
+No infant mattresses, foam toppers, or bedding.

 Businesses may also contact the City of Victorville, Commercial Sanitation Billing, to arrange a Bulky Item Pickup at their place of business for a fee.
 Contact Commercial Sanitation at (760) 955-5087 to schedule a pickup.